Or read it with a parent’s heart in mind.

 Which makes me think it might be more about the bus ride than the actual school thing.

-I am giving it two more weeks of the bus.
+I am giving it two more weeks of riding the bus before driving her myself.

 Originally I was going to only give it a week but realistically I know that I need to push her a little.